Should I Separate From My Spouse? How To Know When To Call It Quits

 3. How would a separation affect your children?

-You have to weigh heavily how you would explain to your children both a temporary and permanent separation.
+You have to weigh heavily how you will explain to your children both a temporary and permanent separation.

-Do you have a plan for how you would handle custody, visitation, and other logistics during a separation?
+Do you have a plan for how you will handle custody, visitation, and other logistics during a separation?

 Have you dealt directly with the difficult issues?
-And have you spent any time in therapy or couples counseling?
+Have you spent any time in therapy or couples counseling?

 Advertisement